thorsten/phpMyFAQ/SECURITY.md

 and work to address any issues that arise as quickly as possible.

 Please act in good faith towards our users’ privacy and data during your disclosure.
-We won’t take legal action against you or administrative action against your account if you act accordingly: White hat researchers are always appreciated.
+We won’t take legal action against you or administrative action against your account if you act accordingly: White-hat researchers are always appreciated.

 Thank you for improving the security of phpMyFAQ.